M-Arimase/Yikai-Zhao-Homepage/content/publication/DoubleAnonymous/index.md

 ---
-title: "Double-Anonymous Sketch: Achieving Fairness for Finding Global Top-K Frequent Items"
+title: "Double-Anonymous Sketch: Achieving Top-K-fairness for Finding Global Top-K Frequent Items"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here